Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Arithmetic period map and uniform Kuga--Satake

 \subsection{Kuga--Satake constructions in general}

 The Kuga--Satake map plays a central role in our approach.
-The classical Kuga--Satake construction for polarized hyper-K\"ahler varieties is recalled here.
+The classical Kuga--Satake construction for polarized hyper-Kähler varieties is recalled here.
 We will construct in the next section a uniform Kuga--Satake map for all polarization types.

 Given a lattice $L$ of signature $(2, n)$ for $n \geq 1$ and an element $e \in \Cl^+(L)$ that is sent to $-e$ under the canonical involution of the Clifford algebra, the spin representation defines a morphism of Shimura datum